mindis/multimap/docs/cpp.md

 `bool Contains(const Bytes& key) const`

-Checks if there is a list associated with `key`.
-Note that [Map::Get](#mapget) or [Map::GetMutable](#mapgetmutable) cannot be used for a containment check, because they always return an iterator of zero size if the underlying list is empty or even does not exist.
+Checks if there is at least one value associated with `key`.

 ```cpp